Lamden/docs/docs/using_the_wallet.md

   `You have added Keys since your last backup so it is HIGHLY recommended that you create another backup.`
 </div>

 ![](/img/wallet/backup_warning.gif)

 ### Dismissing the warning

 You can click on the icon at the end of the warning and dismiss it.

 ## Restore
-To restore your wallet you need to have a password that you used for creating keystore.
+To restore your wallet, you need to have a password that you used for creating Keystore.
-Keep that password in a safe place.
-For example, you can use LastPass.

 ![](/img/wallet/restore_wallet.gif)

 ## IDE

+The Lamden wallet includes an interface for the smart contract submission.
+Using embedded IDE in the Lamden wallet, you can view existed contracts on the network and submit new smart contracts.

 ### How to create a new blank contract

+1. Open the wallet
+2. Click `Smart Contracts`
+3. At the right part of the screen, click on the `+` to add a new smart contract.
+4. On the next screen, select one of the options `Blank Contract` or `Example Contract`.

+If you select  `Blank Contract`, the area for writing a contract will be empty.
+In other cases, if you select `Example Contract,` you will see smart-contract with like an example for reference.

 ### How to open an existing contract from the Lamden network

+There is an option to get the sources of smart contract that was submitted to the Blockchain.

+1. Open the wallet.
+2. Click `Smart Contracts`
+3. At the right part of the screen, click on the `+` to add a new smart contract.

+In the field `From Blockchain`, you can enter the name of the contract that was submitted before in the Blockchain, for example - `currency` and click `Open`.
+The new tab with the contract will be opened.

 ### How to check contract for errors

+Once you finished writing the smart contract or just paste it there, you can check if the smart contact has errors.

+To check the smart contract, you can click on `Check Contract`.
+If the smart contract has any errors, you will get  warnings.

-### How to submit contract the the network
+### How to submit contract the  network

+1. Open the wallet.
+2. Click `Smart Contracts`
+3. At the right part of the screen, click on the `+` to add a new smart contract.
+4. Write a smart contract and click `Submit to Network`.

 ### Changing/Adding Lamden Blockchain networks

 To change blockchain network follow next steps to change or add a new blockchain network.

 1. Open the wallet
-2. At the left navigation sidebar select `Developer Tools` .
+2. At the left navigation sidebar, select `Developer Tools`.

-You will get an interface where you can add new network by adding such parameters as:
+You will get an interface where you can add a new network by adding such parameters as:

 - `Blockchain Network Name`
 - `Network Type`